2016 Indonesia Soccer Championship A

 Indonesia Soccer Championship A, also known as Torabika Soccer Championship presented by IM3 Ooredoo for sponsorship reasons, was a football competition that replaced the temporarily-suspended Indonesia Super League.

-This football competition was considered as unofficial, but the official PT Liga Indonesia Baru website has added this edition as the predecessor of current Indonesia top flight league Liga 1.
+This football competition was considered as unofficial, but the official I-League website has added this edition as the predecessor of current Indonesia top flight league Super League.

 Persipura won the title on the final matchday.

 Teams

 Eighteen teams competed in this tournament – all teams from the abandoned 2015 Indonesia Super League.